 Our members range in age from 7 years up to the grand age of 60+.
 Our guiding principle is to provide a friendly fun, and safe environment where our members can learn and compete with their horses from the grass roots to official level.

-RASDEG offer events which include, Members, EA Competitive; Participant; Interschool and Para Equestrian.
+RASDEG offer events which include: Members, EA Competitive and Participant Classes.

 Training Days are generally only open to RASDEG Members only.
 Training Days are informal, friendly days aimed to help you and your horse(s) become accustomed to our Competition Grounds therefore remove some of the stress associated with a new place.
 Clinics have members as first preference but are available to outside rider who hold the appropriate insurance.